jakegut/SimplePaintball/README.md

 # SimplePaintball
-Spigot 1.12.2 Paintball Plugin.
+Spigot 1.13 Paintball Plugin.
 Made with the idea that the Minecraft accounts are shared, therefore no stats.

+Spigot Server must be version 1.13 due to the plugin now using the 1.13 API.

 ## Setup
 1. Have an arena map where players can't get out